AJLR888/hmda_ny_2017_thesis/README.md

 			b) Model evaluation was done on Google Collab, the data set used is "hmdaNY_02092024_1603_Ready_2.csv"

-4.- Originally, the datasets couldn't be uploaded due to their size.
-The system collapsed.
-We are sharing the link here (please, copy & paste on the address bar):
+4.- We are sharing the link here (please, copy & paste on the address bar):

 https://cityuni-my.sharepoint.com/:f:/g/personal/antonio-jose_lopez-roldan_city_ac_uk/Et6UfMqgEPxJqdrBNETgFFYBaX1gXV84cuk621cImHFFiA?e=Gixqdh